-It is crucial to work with an experienced medical malpractice lawyer when building your surgical mistake case.
-Your medical malpractice lawyer should have a team of experts who not only know where to look, but that can identify negligence.
+It is crucial to work with an experienced New Jersey personal injury attorney when building your surgical mistake case.
+Your New Jersey personal injury attorney should have a team of experts who not only know where to look, but that can identify negligence.

 Your legal team will build your case with things like: